 Next door to the shop is the Omas Teekanne cafe which is just as cute and home to some pretty amazing looking cakes.
 This is one of the nicest food places to visit in Graz Austria.

-It contains an amphitheatre, coffee house and stores.
+It contains an amphitheater, coffee house, and stores.
 Don’t miss the mirrored toilets although be prepared to get dizzy!
 The island/ship of Murinsel rises and falls with the tides.
 It is really quite unusual.
 When it comes to what to do in Graz Austria definitely add this to your list!

 Top Tip – Murinsel is most photogenic at night when it is lit up with blue lights.